AqwamCreates/DataPredict/docs/TermsAndConditions.md

 ## Compensatory Damages for Cheating, Cheat Evasion, Distribution of Cheats and Distribution of Cheat Evasions

-In the event that the User engages in cheating, cheat development, cheat evasion, distribution of cheats, or distribution of cheat evasions, and such actions result in damages to the person/company/organisation that owns the target application and the Licensor, the User shall be liable for compensatory damages.
+In the event that the User engages in cheating, cheat development, cheat evasion, distribution of cheats, or distribution of cheat evasions, and such actions result in damages to the person/company/organisation that owns the target application or the Licensor, the User shall be liable for compensatory damages.
 These damages may include, but are not limited to, the following:

 * Loss of Revenue: The User shall be responsible for compensating the person/company/organisation that owns the target application or the Licensor for any loss of revenue incurred due to cheating, cheat evasion, or distribution of cheats.